 The principle of operation

-A coilgun or Gauss gun is a type of weapon that uses one or more electromagnetic coils winded on the diamagnetic barrel to accelerate a magnetic projectile to high velocity.
-Before the shoot, the projectile stays just at the inlet of the first coil.
-When the coilgun fires, the current flows though the coil, causes the projectile to go inside the coil.
-The current should disappear when the projectile reaches the geometric center of the coil.
-In other case, the projectile would be strongly slowed down.
-The principle of operation of basic one-stage coilgun illustrates the animation below:
+A coilgun or Gauss gun is a type of weapon that uses one or more electromagnetic coils wound around a diamagnetic barrel to accelerate a ferromagnetic projectile to high velocity.
+The projectile rests just at the entrance of the coil.
+When the coilgun fires, the current flows through the coil, causing the projectile to be pulled into the coil’s interior.
+The current flow should stop just as the projectile reaches the geometric center of the coil.
+Otherwise, the projectile would be significantly slowed down.
+The principle of operation of a basic one-stage coilgun is illustrated by the animation:

-In the simplest coilguns, like the one presented below, the sensors are not used at all.
-The initial position of the projectile and the capacitance of the capacitor set are experimentally adjusted to achieve optimal results.
-The capacitors have to lose their charge completely when the projectile is in the center of the coil, so it isn’t slowed down.
-Instead of transistors, the thyristor, alternatively called SCR (Silicon-controlled rectifier) is used.
-This kind of switching element, once triggered, keeps being open till the moment when the current drops to the specific low value.
+In the simplest coilguns, like the one presented here, the sensors are not present at all.
+The resting position of the projectile and the capacitance of the capacitor bank are determined by trial and error to achieve optimal results.
+The capacitors must lose their charge completely when the projectile is at the center of the coil to prevent it from being slowed down.
+Due to the large current involved and the need for greater robustness, thyristors, also called SCR (Silicon-controlled rectifier), are used instead of power transistors.
+A thyristor, once triggered by a pulse of small current through its gate, keeps conducting until the anode-cathode current drops below a specific value.

 Construction

-Building a Gauss gun on your own is relatively simple, all you need is some basic electronic and mechanic knowledge as common tools.
-The custom parts which you have to made manually, are described in detail in separate paragraphs.
-In Poland, we have 230 V 50 Hz in the mains.
-If your power line voltage is noticeably lower (like 115 V) and you want to achieve good results, you should use the transformer to increase the voltage.
+Building a Gauss gun on your own is relatively simple; all you need is some basic electronic and mechanical knowledge, along with some common workshop tools.
+There are some custom parts you have to make by hand, which are described in detail in separate paragraphs.
+In Poland, we have 230 V, 50 Hz in the mains.
+If your power line voltage is noticeably lower (such as 115 V) and you want to achieve better results, you should use a step-up transformer to increase the voltage.

 Required parts and tools